 Day 4 : Tigua Artisans

-Your day begins early this morning.
-You leave Quito with your tour guide, heading to the South of the Ecuadorian Andes to today’s destination: Quilotoa Lake and Tigua.
-This town is famous for its artisans, drums, festive masks, and paintings.
+Your day begins early as you leave Quito with your guide, heading south to the Ecuadorian Andes’ destination: Quilotoa Lake and Tigua.
+This town is renowned for its artisans, drums, festive masks, and paintings.
+If you’re lucky and the day is clear, you might catch a glimpse of the magnificent Cotopaxi Mountain.

-At the Hacienda you will have lunch and dinner and during the evening you can enjoy a series of activities that the hacienda offers.
+At the Hacienda, you will enjoy lunch and dinner, and in the evening, you can partake in a series of activities offered by the hacienda.

 Overnight.